microsoft/VSExtensibility/New_Extensibility_Model/Samples/SettingsSample/README.md

 [here](./MyToolWindow.cs);

 In `MyToolWindowData`, the observer is used to monitor the values of the settings in the `SettingSampleCategory`.
-The `SettingSampleCategory` is generated under the `Settings` child namespace of the extension's namespace.
+The `SettingsSampleCategoryObserver` is generated under the `Settings` child namespace of the extension's namespace.

 ```csharp
 public MyToolWindowData(VisualStudioExtensibility extensibility, SettingsSampleCategoryObserver settingsObserver)